byui-cse/cse450-course/source/module-06/discussion.md

 	<p>Which of the following do you think would give us the most promise for both a quality model, but also something that could get people excited?</p></blockquote>
 </div>

-Based on your initial analysis of the data, your team feels:

-1. The works of Charles Dickens.
-2. The works of several Project Gutenberg authors mixed together for more data.
-3. A dataset of New York Times articles.
-4. A dataset of Wikipedia articles.

 #### Learning Strategy

 <div class="dialogue">